 Healthy Vegan Truffles are my favorite easy-to-make snacks.
-I love eating easy healthy sweet snacks after my meals, and it is not always easy to have an excellent healthy option.
+I love eating easy healthy sweet snacks after meals, and it is not always easy to have an excellent healthy option.
 However, these no-bake power balls are very healthy and children-friendly.

-One of the great things about these oatmeal power balls is that you can vary it with the ingredients you have available in your kitchen.
+One of the great things about these oatmeal power balls is that you can vary it with the available ingredients in your kitchen.

-You can get to 90% of the same result every time if you keep the proportion of cereals, nuts, and dehydrated fruits.
+You can get 90% of the same result every time if you keep the proportion of cereals, nuts, and dehydrated fruits.
 So, as always, feel free to play.

 It is the first time in a while that we have these healthy power balls without children around.
 Since our nieces and nephews always ask us to get in the kitchen and make some of these together.

 By the way, this recipe is great for the Back to School Season.
-It is a great way to share with your children how to make a tasty and healthy snack that they can be proud of!
+It is a great way to share with your children how to make a tasty and healthy snack they can be proud of!

 - Organic walnuts